Y.M.C.A. (song): Origin of dance and hand movement

-Impact and legacy
+Influence

-VH1 placed "Y.M.C.A." at #7 on their list of "100 Greatest Dance Songs" in 2000, while Paste Magazine ranked the song #1 on their list of "The 60 Best Dancefloor Classics" in February 2017.
-In 2022, Rolling Stone ranked it #139 in their list of "200 Greatest Dance Songs of All Time".
-In 2024, Billboard placed "Y.M.C.A." at #61 on their list of "The 100 Greatest Jock Jams of All Time".
+VH1 placed "Y.M.C.A." at number 7 on their list of "100 Greatest Dance Songs" in 2000, while Paste Magazine ranked the song number 1 on their list of "The 60 Best Dancefloor Classics" in February 2017.
+In 2022, Rolling Stone ranked it number 139 in their list of "200 Greatest Dance Songs of All Time".
+In 2024, Billboard placed "Y.M.C.A." at number 61 on their list of "The 100 Greatest Jock Jams of All Time".

 The Village People recorded a version of the song for Pepsi in 1997 for a commercial featuring a group of dancing bears, changing the lyrics to match the drink and spelling out P-E-P-S-I. A few months afterwards, Pepsi used the song again as part of its new blue-themed imaging for the Pepsi Globe.
 In September 2000 "Y.M.C.A." was used as the Space Shuttle wake-up call on day 11 of STS-106.
 On December 31, 2008, "Y.M.C.A." set a Guinness World Record when 40,148 people danced to Village People's live performance of the song at the 2008 Sun Bowl game in El Paso, Texas.

-In 2001 it was part of the "Swamp Karaoke Dance Party" in Shrek (2001) performed by Monsieur Hood and the Merry Men.
+In 2001, it was part of the "Swamp Karaoke Dance Party" in Shrek (2001) performed by Monsieur Hood and the Merry Men.

 In 2012, in a landmark ruling in accordance with the Copyright Act of 1976, Willis terminated his copyrights granted to the publishers Can't Stop Productions and Scorpio Music.

 In March 2015, it was determined that the sole writers of the song were Morali and Willis.

 In March 2020, the US Library of Congress added the song to its National Recording Registry, which preserves for posterity audio that is "culturally, historically or aesthetically significant".
 In December 2020, "Y.M.C.A." was inducted into the Grammy Hall of Fame.